HR Entry-Level Jobs Guide: Roles, Salaries, and Strategies to Get Hired

 Payroll administrator

-As suggested by the name, the duties of a payroll administrator focus on employee compensation.
-Skills that might help you land a job as a payroll administrator include an ability to work with numbers and experience with payroll software.
+The duties of a payroll administrator focus on employee compensation.
+Skills that can help you land a job as a payroll administrator include an ability to work with numbers and experience with payroll software.
 In this position, your tasks typically include:

 • Maintaining hourly wage or salary information